School of Arts and Letters: Theatre Department

-An actor not only studies the great ideas, he or she must inhabit them.
-A director or designer cannot merely be familiar with facts of history or cultural forces, he or she must recreate them.
+As an actor, you not only study the great ideas; you must inhabit them.
+As a director or designer, you cannot merely be familiar with facts of history or cultural forces; you must recreate them.

 Though we do not lack the resources or ambition, our program does not offer a conservatory or undergraduate professional training experience.

-The key to our program’s vitality and success is surely flexibility.
-Our students are not specialists; they are not encouraged to stake their futures on a single talent or skill.
+The key to our program’s vitality and success is surely our flexibility.
+Our students are not encouraged to stake their futures on a single talent or skill.
 They are prepared for life and careers of changing conditions and challenges.